maplibre/maplibre-native/README.md

-# MapBox GL Native SDK Open-Source Fork
+# Mapbox GL Native SDK Open-Source Fork

 For iOS and Android